 Denmark Historical Society promotes, preserves and stimulates an interest in the history of Denmark, Maine.
 We collect and share the history of Denmark from its earliest recorded history to the experiences of our newest residents.

 Denmark is a small, yet diverse, town in southwestern Maine.
 We have an awesome sense of community pride and teamwork.
+The Society is happy to show you how the history of Denmark has developed and evolved over the years; and to address any specific interests you may have.

 The first meeting of Denmark Historical Society was held at Denmark Public Library Wednesday, November 8, 1989 at 7:30 PM for the purpose to collect, preserve, and make available historical and genealogical material relating to Denmark through exhibits, educational programs and publications.